 Registration Review of Creosote

 Creosote is currently undergoing registration review, a process EPA conducts for all pesticides every 15 years to ensure that products can carry out their intended function without creating unreasonable risks to human health and the environment.
-In its Proposed Interim Decision (PID), EPA proposed additional mitigation measures to protect workers who apply creosote.
-To read the PID and other documents, see Docket EPA-HQ-OPP-2014-0823 at https://www.regulations.gov.
+In its Interim Decision (ID), EPA implemented additional mitigation measures to protect workers who apply creosote.
+To read the ID and other documents, see Docket EPA-HQ-OPP-2014-0823 at https://www.regulations.gov.

 - Creosote has been used as a wood preservative since the mid-1800s.